Mild. 60 degrees in the breezeway at 1:49pm.

 Then I headed out to Sunderland to the Pioneer Auction.
 On the way the sun breaking through the clouds bathed UMass in sunlight.
 At Pioneer I dropped off some postcards with Joe and Pete to give to Bruce Smebakken.
 While there I bought some modern local postcards of Old Deerfield from a collection by John Comins.
 I also bought some old matchbooks of Ware Savings Bank, Ware Co-Operative Bank and one from the Southwick Shopping Center Cantell's Supermarket, a raspberry matchbook with a plaid Top Value Stamp elephant on it.
 Back when I was at Colby I used the Top Value elephant, drawn in pink magic marker, for my pink elephant liberal Republican campaign.
 I asked and found out my album of old Mikus bellringer pictures brought only sixty dollars.
 I was hoping for a hundred.
 The Stanley Stusick condolence book brought only $25.

-Eamon said that Karen Powell called him.
+Eamon called and said that Karen Powell called him.
 He also spoke with Jay Sullivan down at the Department of Education in Boston about school construction costs in Springfield.
 Eamon told me Dr. Tsai of Commerce lives in Sunderland.
 She dropped off a letter about the dismal conditions at Commerce with the Springfield Republican but then took it back when they said they wouldn't print it.
-They said they'd like to quote her in a possible article about Commerce but she refused, saying she was afraid they'd misquote her.
-She told Eamon that when she first came to America from China she dreamed of all the freedom she would have here but is surprised by how timid Americans are about exercising their rights.
+The paper said they'd like to quote her in a possible article about Commerce but she refused, saying she was afraid they'd misquote her.
+She told Eamon that when she first came to America from China she dreamed of all the freedom she would have here.
+Instead she is surprised by how timid Americans are about exercising their rights.
 She asked, "Why don't people speak up?"

 Spring arrived at 1:49am EST. 37 degrees and overcast at 10am, small snow flurry at 1:44pm.
 Gas at Cumberland Farms opposite Liberty Methodist Church in Liberty Heights only $1.64.